-Camp 30 located in Bowmanville, Ontario is the site of a former prisoner of war camp used during the Second World War.
+Camp 30 is located in Bowmanville, Ontario.
+It’s the site of a former prisoner of war camp used during the Second World War.
 The prisoners were from Nazi Germany.
 This is the story of that POW camp – and some kittens.

 After the war, the property was returned to the boy’s school.